-What does Savoy Truffle mean?
+What do you think Savoy Truffle means?

 Beatles: Savoy Truffle Meaning